4.9 · 76 Google reviews · 136+ team stores live · 7 years in Meridian · Same-day rush available

 What each method actually is

-Screen printing has been the dominant t-shirt decoration method for 70 years.
-The process: an artist creates a stencil for each ink color, the stencils are burned onto mesh screens, the screens are loaded onto a rotary press, and ink is pushed through each screen onto the garment in sequence.
-The shirt then goes through a heat-curing tunnel to lock the ink into the fabric.
+Screen printing has been the go-to t-shirt decoration method for about 70 years.
+An artist creates a stencil for each ink color, burns those stencils onto mesh screens, loads the screens onto a rotary press, and pushes ink through each one onto the garment in sequence.
+The shirt then runs through a heat-curing tunnel to lock the ink into the fabric.
+It's a proven process.
+The catch is that every color costs money to set up before you print shirt one.

-DTF (direct-to-film) printing is a newer process, mainstream since around 2022.
-The artwork is printed by a specialized printer onto a transparent PET film with a white underbase layer.
-The film is sprinkled with adhesive powder, cured, then heat-pressed onto the garment in one operation.
-The result is a full-color print bonded to the fabric.
+DTF (direct-to-film) printing became mainstream around 2022.
+The artwork is printed onto a transparent PET film with a white underbase already baked in.
+The film gets coated with adhesive powder, cured, then heat-pressed onto the garment in one step.
+Full color, no screens, no minimum.
+The trade-off is a slightly firmer hand-feel compared to a screen print, because the ink sits on the fabric rather than soaking into it.

 Quality side-by-side